akr411/doit/README.md

 ## Features

-- **Interactive TUI**: Beautiful terminal user interface powered by Bubbletea
-- **Flexible Input**: Add todos via command-line arguments or interactive forms
+- Add todos via command-line arguments or interactive forms
-- **Smart Sorting**: Automatic sorting by deadline with separate sections for different priorities
+- Automatic sorting by deadline with separate sections for different priorities
-- **Streak Tracking**: Track your productivity with daily completion streaks
+- Track your productivity with daily completion streaks
-- **Persistent Storage**: Usees BBolt embedded database for reliable data storage
+- Uses for reliable data storage
-- **Deadline Management**: Visual indicators for overdue and upcoming deadlines
+- Visual indicators for overdue and upcoming deadlines
-- **Colorful Interface**: Aesthetic and intuitive color-coded UI

 ## Installation